 So far my entire career has been one long search for new horizons.
 Many times I could have been content with what I had created and yet I continued to strive and pursue my dreams.

 My weapons?
 Makeup, matching of colors, eyelash extension and nail art.
-These are the techniques I use to refine the style that I have chosen, the no makeup look.
-A heavy but invisible makeup, a difficult and interesting technique.
+These are the techniques I use to refine the style that I have chosen.

 With this wealth of experience now I choose the world as my horizon, and fashion as a challenge.
 Working in fashion is what I want to do.
 Earn the chance to express myself in a very difficult world is an incentive to improve and grow.
 And who knows, if in a few years I will not have the luck to see one of my works on the cover of Vogue… After all to think big is not a sin.